Cusp types of arithmetic hyperbolic manifolds: Arithmetic hyperbolic manifolds

 equipped with the metric obtained by restricting the form $q_0$ to the tangent space of $\Hyp^{n+1}$.
 In this model of hyperbolic space the isometry group of $\Hyp^{n+1}$ is

 where $O^+(q_0;\R)$ is the index two subgroup of $O(q_0;\R)$ that maps $\Hyp^{n+1}$ to itself.

 The topic of this paper is the cross-sections $ B $ of the cusps of non-compact, finite-volume, arithmetic, hyperbolic $ (n+1) $-manifolds.
-We will assume that $ n \geq 3 $, as the lower dimensions are uninteresting because each has only one compact, orientable, flat $ n $-manifold.
-Thus, with the exception of the trialitarian construction when $ n=6 $, all non-compact, finite-volume, arithmetic, hyperbolic $ (n+1) $-manifolds are arithmetic of simplest type over $ \mathbb{Q} $ (see \cite{DWM}, Cor.
-18.6.3).
-Rather than giving the definition of an arithmetic group in full generality, we define the arithmetic manifolds that we are concerned with.
+All non-compact, finite-volume, arithmetic, hyperbolic $ (n+1) $-manifolds are arithmetic of simplest type over $ \mathbb{Q} $ (\cite{DWM}, Cor.
+18.6.3 gives the non-trialitarian case, and an explanation for the trialitarian case based on \cite{Tits65}, \cite{BeCl}, and \cite{Godement} can be found in \S 3.4 of \cite{BBKS}).
+For this reason, rather than giving the definition of an arithmetic group in full generality, we give a definition for those of simplest type.
+For similar reasons, we will also only define quasi-arithmetic manifolds analogous to arithmetic ones of simplest type.

 Let $q$ be a rational quadratic form of signature $(n+1,1)$.
 Since real quadratic forms are classified by their signatures, there exists matrix $A\in GL_{n+2}(\R)$ such that $q_0(x)=q(Ax)$ for all $x\in \R^{n+2}$.
 Fixing such an $A$ allows us to define a new model for hyperbolic space